sidthesloth92/vsc_html5_boilerplate/README.md

 6. Choose the extension from the drop down
 7. Reload Visual Studio Code

+# Usage
+1. Create a new document
+2. Set the language mode to html
+3. Type `html` the auto-complete option for `html5-boilerplate` shows.
+Select it to generate the boilerplate

 # Contact
 If you have any issues report them at [Issues](https://github.com/sidthesloth92/vsc_html5_boilerplate/issues)